randompenguin1/userstyles/README.md

 If the Friendica server you are on does not offer the Bookface theme modifications you can apply them in your browser.
 You can only use either the Light or Dark version.

+**NOTE: These userstyles do NOT work with the Friendica Release Candidate 2025.07-rc!**

 ## INSTALLATION

 **FIREFOX**